T–V distinction in the world's languages: Bengali

-Finno-Ugric
+Uralic languages

 Finnish

 In Finnish, today the use of the informal singular form of address (sinä) is widespread in all social circles, even among strangers and in business situations.
 The use of formal address has not disappeared however, and persists in situations involving customer service (especially if the customer is clearly older than the person serving them) and in general in addressing the elderly or in situations where strict adherence to form is expected, such as in the military.
 An increase in the use of formal address has been reported in recent years, whereby some people are choosing to use the formal form more often..
 As the use of the form conveys formal recognition of the addressee's status and, more correctly, of polite social distance, the formal form might also occasionally be used jeeringly or to protest the addressee's snobbery.
 A native speaker may also switch to formal form when speaking in anger, as an attempt to remain civil.
-Advertisements, instructions and other formal messages are mostly in informal singular form (sinä and its conjugations), but the use of formal forms has increased in recent years.
+Advertisements, instructions, and other formal messages are mostly in informal singular form (sinä and its conjugations), but the use of formal forms has increased in recent years.
 For example, as the tax authorities tend to become more informal, in contrast the social security system is reverting to using the formal form.

 The same forms, such as the pronoun te, are used for formal singular and for both formal and informal plural.

-In Finnish the number is expressed in pronouns (sinä for second person singular, or te for second person plural), verb inflections, and possessive suffixes.
-Almost all of these elements follow the grammar of the second person plural also in the formal singular form.
+In Finnish the number is expressed in pronouns (sinä for second-person singular, or te for second-person plural), verb inflections, and possessive suffixes.
+Almost all of these elements follow the grammar of the second-person plural also in the formal singular form.
 For example, polite Voisitteko (te) siirtää autonne vs. informal Voisitko (sinä) siirtää autosi, "Could you move your car, (please)?".
 Each of the person markers are modified: -t- to -tte- (verb person), sinä to te (pronoun), -si to -nne (possessive suffix).

 As a few examples of this could be mentioned the way imperatives are expressed: Menkää!
 "Go!" (plural), vs. Mene!
 "Go!" (singular), and the usage of the plural suffix -nne "your" instead of the singular -si "your".